 However, over years of usage, weaknesses and translation problems have become apparent in the current Mayangna Bible.
 A new translation is desperately needed, and to that end All-Nations supports this project which includes Ben, his Mayangna wife, and her family members—all reputable believers and experienced translators.

 Due to unstable conditions in the region, none of the team is able to live in Nicaragua at this time.
 Ben and his wife are currently in the States, dedicating much time to translation with help from All-Nations, and with the blessing and support of their sending church in Washington.
 Through the blessing of electronic communication and occasional visits, they are able to collaborate with team members living in another Central American country.
+In 2022, a new translation member joined the team, and God brought an American brother to assist in various ways.

 If you wish to donate for the Mayangna project, you may use the form below or mail us a check payable to All-Nations and earmarked “Mayangna project.”
 Send checks to All-Nations Bible Translation, 150 All Nations Lane, State College, PA 16801.